finbarrtimbers/finbarrtimbers.github.io/_posts/2023-03-16-how-is-llama-cpp-possible.md

 _If you want to read more of my writing, I have a [Substack](https://finbarrtimbers.substack.com/).
 Articles will be posted simultaneously to both places._

+_Note: This was written in March of '23, and is out of date (AI moves quickly!).
+This is an attempt at answering the question "How is it possible to run Llama on a single CPU?" and is not an attempt at documenting the current status of the Llama.cpp project.
+You should not rely on any of this post for specific details on how Llama.cpp functions._

 Recently, a [project](https://github.com/ggerganov/llama.cpp) rewrote the [LLaMa inference code](https://github.com/facebookresearch/llama) in raw C++.
 With some optimizations and quantizing the weights, this allows running a LLM locally on a wild variety of hardware:

 - On a [Pixel5](https://twitter.com/rgerganov/status/1635604465603473408), you can run the 7B parameter model at 1 tokens/s.